 Having an understanding of how shares work is fundamental to becoming a successful share trader, primarily because it allows investors to develop a better insight into how shares are priced, what makes a share attractive to traders and how the markets are likely to respond to given external prompts.
 Beyond that, understanding the mechanisms of how and where shares are traded complete the picture of the fundamentals in relation to share trading, allowing you to move on to consider the finer points of strategy and share dealing technique.

 Shares are predominantly traded through stock exchanges around the world, and there are a number of different major exchanges on which you may find yourself trading.
 Shares are also traded on alternative share markets and indices to a lesser extent, allowing investors access to less mainstream corporate securities.
-Now its time to turn the attention to how these stock exchanges function, and just why they are so valuable to the international investing community.
+Now its time to turn the attention to how these stock exchanges function, and just why they are so valuable to the international investing community and the whole financial system.

-Stock Exchanges - What They Are, and How They Work
+Stock Exchanges – What They Are, How They Work

 Fundamentally, share trading has been made possible as a truly international and staple form of investing as a result of stock exchanges.
 While the concept of a stock exchange might seem reasonably straightforward, the exchanges actually provide a vital service in connecting both buyers and sellers of shares, in addition to laying the groundwork for facilitating these essential transactions.